substrate-system/tapout/README.md

 Run tests in a browser from the command line.

 The easiest way to do browser tests.
+Just pipe some JS into this command.

 <details><summary><h2>Contents</h2></summary>
 <!-- toc -->